MITLibraries/mitlibraries-theme-omeka/docs/navigation-notes.md

   This item will require a general restructuring of the page regions, because the search and vertical nav are in completely separate layers.
 Swapping them via CSS will likely move the search bar below the entire content area unless the page is restructured.

+- [ ] Menus should collapse when focus leaves the menu element

+  This item proved frustratingly tricky to implement during an initial experiment, so we decided to close menus when clicking anywhere on the site that isn't a menu element.

+- [ ] Menu offsets should be re-calculated as windows re-size?

+  This is related to the above item.
+It applies only to menus in the vertical configuration, and only when the user makes the screen narrow enough that the responsiveness kicks in.
+A workaround is that the user can either close/re-open the menu, or refresh the page.
+As we expect most sites to be using the horizontal menu layout, this could be something we tolerate for now.

 ---
 ## Raw notes